DevExpress/DevExpress.Mvvm.Free/README.md

 DevExpress.Mvvm.Free
 ====================
-DevExpress MVVM Framework is a set of components helping to work in the Model-View-ViewModel pattern in WPF, and UWP.
+DevExpress MVVM Framework is a set of components helping to work in the Model-View-ViewModel pattern in WPF and UWP.

 Documentation